 Since November is around the corner, you might want reserve your copy of Fallout 76 now before all the collector's editions are sold out.
 Here's a guide to where to place your Fallout 76 preorders and what goodies that come with your purchase.

 MORE: Best Xbox One Games - Addictive Games We Can't Put Down

 Where to preorder

-You can reserve your copy of Fallout 76 via the usual suspects such as Amazon (opens in new tab), GameStop (opens in new tab), the Microsoft Store (opens in new tab), Best Buy (opens in new tab) and Walmart (opens in new tab).
+You can reserve your copy of Fallout 76 via the usual suspects such as Amazon, GameStop, the Microsoft Store, Best Buy and Walmart.
 Steam and GOG fans are out of luck, as there's no mention of the game, let alone preorders on either site.

 This might be a cross-platform title, but Xbox managed to nab some exclusivity.
 If you preorder the game for Xbox, you'll get access to the beta version of the game before PC and PlayStation 4 gamers.
 It's highly unlikely any of the progress made in the beta will carry over to the actual game.
 Still, it's a nice little bonus for diehard Xbox fans.

 What comes with your preorder

 As usual, Bethesda has three pricing tiers, which net you different things.
 For $59.99, you get the standard edition of the game.
 The Tricentennial Edition costs $79.99 and offers a series of in-game bonus items such as Tricentennial Power Armor customizations for specific sets of armor, Tricentennial Weapon Customization for the weapons such as the Laser Rifle and 10-millimeter Pistol.